Leap13/kemet-addons/readme.txt

 == Description ==

-Kemet Addons plugin adds more features to Kemet WordPress Theme like metaboxes, activate/deactivate the customizer options.
-More options will be released soon.
+Kemet Addons plugin adds extra features to Kemet WordPress Theme like page options, extra customizer options, widgets, metaboxes and More options will be released soon.
 This plugin works only with: [Kemet WordPress Theme](https://kemet.io/) So you must install and activate it first.

 == Installation ==